Tuesday, September 23, 2025

 Moving along, perhaps the most significant sign that Kennedy's arguments are desperate can be found in how he cites Koch's postulates as evidence that HIV doesn't cause AIDS.
 These arguments begin on page 192.

-Koch's postulates were first published in 1890 and represented the primary attempt to provide a guide for determining an infectious agent as the cause of a particular disease.
+Koch's postulates were first published in 1890 and represented the primary attempt to provide a guide for demonstrating a particular infectious agent as the cause of a particular disease.

 To prove that an organism causes a disease, Koch put forward four principles.